 - While you are saving your money after you default, the debt consolidation interest accrues on your credit card debt at the default rate.

 - In the typical debt settlement program, credit card companies will sue you and get judgments against you once you stop paying them.
-In chapter 13, the automatic stay stops all lawsuits against you.

 - When credit cards get judgments against you, they will attack your bank accounts and garnish your wages.
-In chapter 13, there is no wage garnishment.
-You make one payment a month to your chapter 13 trustee and have no further worries.